canonical/cloud-init/doc/rtd/reference/datasources/wsl.rst

 page assumes the reader is familiar with WSL.
 To learn more about that, please visit the `Microsoft documentation <https://learn.microsoft.com/windows/wsl/about>`_.

-While in principle the :ref:`NoCloud datasource<datasource_nocloud>` could be used to deliver custom user data to initialize a WSL instance, having a datasource specific for WSL, aware of the unique features and constraints offered by that platform enables flexible ways to pass user data to cloud-init, such as using the same configuration data for all instances or per instance, as well as means of avoid possible race conditions specific to the WSL platform that the NoCloud datasource is not designed to handle.

 Requirements
 ==============